Matrices of optimal tree-depth and a row-invariant parameterized algorithm for integer programming: Notation

-In this section, we present the notions of tree-depth of a graph and of branch-depth of a matroid, including the results concerning them that we will need further.
-To avoid our presentation becoming cumbersome through adding or subtracting one at various places, we the \emph{depth} of a rooted tree to be the maximum number of edges on a path from the root to a leaf, and define the \emph{height} of a rooted tree to be the maximum number of vertices on a path from the root to a leaf, i.e., the height of a rooted tree is always equal to its depth increased by one.
-The \emph{depth of a vertex} in a rooted tree is the number of edges on the path from the root to that particular vertex.
-The height of a rooted forest $F$ is the maximum height of a rooted tree in $F$.
-The \emph{closure $\cl(F)$} of a rooted forest is the graph obtained by adding edges from each vertex to all its descendants.
-Finally, the \emph{tree-depth $\td(G)$} of a graph $G$ is the minimum height of a rooted forest $F$ such that the closure $\cl(F)$ of the rooted forest $F$ contains $G$ as a subgraph.
-It can be shown that the path-width of a graph $G$ is at most its tree-depth $\td(G)$ decreased by one, and in particular, the tree-width of $G$ is at most its tree-depth decreased by one.
-We remark that tree-depth is sometimes considered, e.g.,~in~\cite{KarKLM17}, to be the minimum depth of a rooted tree $F$ such that $G\subseteq\cl(F)$.
-We have decided to follow the definition of tree-depth that is more commonly used, but we wish to highlight this subtle difference since \cite{KarKLM17} is one of our main references.
+In this section, we fix the notation used throughout the paper, present the notions of graph tree-depth and matroid branch-depth, and include relevant results concerning them that we will need later.
+To avoid our presentation becoming cumbersome through adding or subtracting one at various places, we define the \emph{depth} of a rooted tree to be the maximum number of edges on a path from the root to a leaf, and define the \emph{height} of a rooted tree to be the maximum number of vertices on a path from the root to a leaf, i.e., the height of a rooted tree is always equal to its depth plus one.
+The height of a rooted forest~$F$ is the maximum height of a rooted tree in~$F$.
+The \emph{depth} of a vertex in a rooted tree is the number of edges on the path from the root to that particular vertex; in particular, the depth of the root is zero.
+The \emph{closure~$\cl(F)$} of a rooted forest $F$ is the graph obtained by adding edges from each vertex to all its descendants.
+Finally, the \emph{tree-depth~$\td(G)$} of a graph~$G$ is the minimum height of a rooted forest~$F$ such that the closure~$\cl(F)$ of the rooted forest~$F$ contains~$G$ as a subgraph.
+It can be shown that the path-width of a graph~$G$ is at most its tree-depth~$\td(G)$ minus one, and in particular, the tree-width of~$G$ is at most its tree-depth minus one (see e.g.~\cite{CygFKLMPPS15} for the definitions of path-width and tree-width).
+As \cite{KarKLM17} is one of our main references, we would like to highlight that the tree-depth as used in~\cite{KarKLM17} is equal to the minimum depth of a rooted tree~$T$ such that $G\subseteq\cl(T)$; however, we here follow the definition of tree-depth that is standard.

+The \emph{primal graph} of an~$m\times n$ matrix~$A$ is the graph~$G_P(A)$ with vertices~$\{1,\ldots,n\}$, i.e., its vertices one-to-one correspond to the columns of~$A$, where vertices~$i$ and $j$ are adjacent if~$A$ contains a row whose~$i$-th and $j$-th entries are non-zero.
+The \emph{primal tree-depth~$\td_P(A)$} of a matrix~$A$ is the tree-depth of its primal graph.
+Analogously, the \emph{dual graph} of~$A$ is the graph~$G_D(A)$ with vertices~$\{1,\ldots,m\}$, i.e., its vertices one-to-one correspond to the rows of~$A$, where vertices~$i$ and $j$ are adjacent if~$A$ contains a column whose~$i$-th and $j$-th entries are non-zero.
+Note that the dual graph~$G_D(A)$ is isomorphic to the primal graph of the matrix transpose~$A^{T}$.
+Finally, the \emph{dual tree-depth} of~$A$, which is denoted by~$\td_D(A)$, is the tree-depth of the dual graph~$G_D(A)$.